EthanRosenthal/website-source/content/blog/matrix-factorization-in-pytorch/index.md

 ### Train

 With the three steps complete, all that's left is to train the model!
-We have to convert our data into a `Variable` which will talk with the automatic differentiation library, [autograd](http://pytorch.org/docs/autograd.html).
-To convert the data into a `Variable`, it must first be cast to a torch `Tensor`.
-Explicitly casting variables is relatively rare in Python, which is probably why I run into the most issues at this stage.
+We have to convert our data PyTorch tensors which will talk with the automatic differentiation library, [autograd](http://pytorch.org/docs/autograd.html).
+The PyTorch tensors must be Python-native datatypes like `float` and `long` rather than standard `numpy` datatypes, and it can be a little difficult to cast everything correctly.

-You must get your data into Python-native datatypes, `float` and `long`, and numpy likes to make this difficult.
-For example, you can try to cast a numpy array to `long` by calling `arr.long()`.
-This is a valid method but does not seem to actually cast the matrix.

 Nonetheless, below we shuffle our data and iterate through each sample.
-Each sample is converted to `Variable`, the loss is calculated, backpropagation is carried out to generate the gradients, and then the optimizer updates the parameters.
+Each sample is converted to a tensor, the loss is calculated, backpropagation is carried out to generate the gradients, and then the optimizer updates the parameters.
 And voilá!
 We have matrix factorization.

 {{% jupyter_cell_end %}}{{% jupyter_cell_start code %}}